 Sieges, starvation, and salvation: the First Crusade explained

-In 1095, Pope Urban II called for an armed pilgrimage to retake the Holy Land from Muslim rule.
+In 1095, Pope Urban II called for an 'armed pilgrimage' to reclaim the holy city of Jerusalem from Muslim control.

-However, while was a significant blow to Christian pilgrims, who had previously been able to freely visit the city, it had been over 400 years since this had happened.
+However, while was a significant blow to Christian pilgrims, who had previously been able to freely visit the city, this particular event had happened over 400 years earlier.

-Alternatively, modern historians have seen the call to crusade as a response to the defeat of the Byzantine army at the Battle of Manzikert in 1071.
+Also, modern historians have seen the call to crusade as a response to the more recent defeat of the Byzantine army by the Seljuk Turks at the Battle of Manzikert in 1071.

-Others point to a letter that the Byzantine emperor sent to the pope in 1095 for military assistance against the encroaching Seljuk Turks.
+Ultimately, the most likely reason for the sudden call to action was a letter that the Byzantine emperor had sent to the pope in 1095, asking for military assistance against the encroaching Seljuk Turks.

 It appears that the emperor may have expected the pope to send paid mercenaries.

-Regardless of the direct cause, Pope Urban called for a crusade while he was at the Council of Clermont in France, in November of 1095.
+Regardless of the direct cause, Pope Urban made the famous call for a crusade while he was at the Council of Clermont in France, in November of 1095.

 Preparations for crusade